smash-transport/smash-vhlle-hybrid/README.md

     mkdir build
     cd build
-    cmake .. -DSMASH_PATH=[...]/smash/build -DVHLLE_PATH=[...]/vhlle -DSAMPLER_PATH=[...]/hadronSampler/build
+    cmake .. -DSMASH_PATH=[...]/smash/build -DVHLLE_PATH=[...]/vhlle -DSAMPLER_PATH=[...]/hadron-sampler/build
     make

-where `[...]` denote the paths to the `smash/build` direcory, the `vhlle` directory and the `hadronSampler/build` directory.
+where `[...]` denote the paths to the `smash/build` direcory, the `vhlle` directory and the `hadron-sampler/build` directory.
 The binaries of the precompiled submodules are expected to be located therein.

 All subtargets corresponding to the predefined collision setups have been created by `cmake`.
-To more easily divide to full hybrid run into smaller pieces, different targets are created for all steps of the simulation.
+To more easily divide the full hybrid run into smaller pieces, different targets are created for each step of the hybrid simulation.
 They have to be run one after the other in the order specified below.
 For a Au+Au collision at sqrt(s) = 8.8 GeV, this chain is executed via:

     make AuAu_8.8_IC
     make AuAu_8.8_hydro